Belgium - Country Commercial Guide

 To open a branch office in Belgium, the following documents must be brought to a notary to be legalized and translated:

-• Articles of incorporation and bylaws of the foreign incorporation with subsequent amendments.
+- Articles of incorporation and bylaws of the foreign incorporation with subsequent amendments

-• Minutes from the Board Meeting when it was decided by the parent company to open a branch office in Belgium.
+- Minutes from the Board Meeting when it was decided by the parent company to open a branch office in Belgium

-• Minutes from the Board Meeting to appoint a legal representative along with a description of powers delegated to him.
+- Minutes from the Board Meeting to appoint a legal representative along with a description of powers delegated to him

-• Consolidated annual accounts of the parent company.
+- Consolidated annual accounts of the parent company

-• The translation of these documents must be done by an official translator in Belgium into French or Dutch, depending on the location in Belgium.
+The translation of these documents must be done by an official translator in Belgium into French or Dutch, depending on the location in Belgium.
+The documents must be submitted to the local Court of Commerce and the annual accounts must be filed at the National Bank of Belgium.

-• Register at the “one-stop shop for companies” (guichet d’entreprise / ondernemingsloket) to activate the corporate registration number and register with VAT administration.
+- Register at the “one-stop shop for companies” (guichet d’entreprise / ondernemingsloket) to activate the corporate registration number and register with VAT administration.

-• Publish the documents in the Belgian Official Gazette.
-(The costs will be the fee for the translation, registration fee, and publishing fee)
+- Publish the documents in the Belgian Official Gazette.
+(The costs will be the fee for the translation, registration fee, and publishing fee.)

-• Register with social security administration for salaried workers (ONSS/RSZ).
+- Register with social security administration for salaried workers (ONSS/RSZ).

-Within three months of incorporation, branches must register with social insurance fund for self-employed persons and begin annual contributions to this fund.
+- Within three months of incorporation, branches must register with social insurance fund for self-employed persons and begin annual contributions to this fund.

-A list of notaries in Belgium is available at https://www.notaire.be/.
+- A list of notaries in Belgium is available at https://www.notaire.be/.

-In an effort to modernize and streamline the procedure of setting up a company or an office in Belgium, the Belgian Government established the ”Crossroads Bank for Enterprises” (Banque Carrefour des Entreprises).
+To modernize and streamline the procedure of setting up a company or an office in Belgium, the Belgian government established the “Crossroads Bank for Enterprises” (Banque Carrefour des Entreprises).
 It is a repository that assigns business entities a unique identification number that replaces the social security number, its register of commerce number, its VAT number, and the number granted by the national register of legal entities.
 Data are entered one time only and all government entities share this database.
 The database tracks relevant identification details, such as name, address, VAT number, and business type.
 For third parties (including the administration), this number serves as the main identification number of the branch.
 It must appear on all documents originating from the subsidiary or branch.

 Franchising

-According to the Belgian Franchise Federation, Belgium’s franchising system represents 6% of the Belgian retail, about 100 franchisors, 3,500 franchisees, 30,000 jobs and a market of € 2.4 billion.
+U.S. businesses looking to franchise within the European Union will likely find that the market is quite robust and friendly to franchise systems in general.
+There are several laws that govern the operation of franchises within the European Union, but these laws are broad and generally do not constrain the competitive position of U.S. businesses.
+The potential franchiser should take care to look not only at EU regulations, but also at local laws concerning franchising.
+According to the Belgian Franchise Federation, Belgium’s franchising system represents 6 percent of the Belgian retail, about 100 franchisors, 3,500 franchisees, 30,000 jobs and a market of €2.4 billion.
 This places Belgium, along with Denmark and Finland, among the European countries with the lowest number of franchise units per capita.
-The largest part of the franchise concepts is in D-I-Y, food distribution and confection.
-Over the past 10 years the franchising of services has grown slowly.
-The largest increase is found in in-house, electrical household equipment and fast-food.
+The largest part of the franchise concepts is in D-I-Y, distribution, and confection.

-agreements.
+In 2005, Belgium adopted a law on pre-contractual information in the framework of commercial agreements.
 Franchise agreements fall under this law.
 In the case of a franchisor–franchisee relationship proposal, the franchisor is obliged to provide a pre-contractual information document (PID) and a draft of the proposed agreement one month before concluding the agreement.
 This document must contain all the necessary information, as described in the law, to allow the franchisee to accurately evaluate the consequences of the contract.
 Disrespect for the required “cooling-off” period, of the required content and even of the accuracy of the information provided, result in the nullity of the agreement.

 Direct Marketing